developer-x/kotlin-concurrency-demo/README.md

 [Coroutines](https://kotlinlang.org/docs/coroutines-basics.html#your-first-coroutine) is a lightweight concurrency framework.
 A Coroutine defines an asynchronous unit of work.
 Unlike Native Threads, a Coroutine is not bound to a particular thread - it can be started/started and assigned to different threads.
-The Coroutine is invoked using the `launch` keyword and returns an instance of a [Job](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) that allows you to either cancel or wait for completion.
+The Coroutine is typically invoked using the `launch` keyword and returns an instance of a [Job](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) that allows you to either cancel or wait for completion.
 A Job is unable to return a value.